Why you must have your passport checked

 Upload copies of your documents before travelling

-Before you come to the UK, you should upload scans of specific documents to Application Tracker.
+Before you come to the UK, you should upload scans of the following documents to Application Tracker.

 - your valid passport